Kong/docs.konghq.com/app/getting-started-guide/latest/overview.md

 ---
 title: Getting Started Guide
 ---
-This Getting Started guide walks you through Kong concepts and foundational API gateway features and capabilities
+This Getting Started Guide walks you through Kong concepts and foundational API gateway features and capabilities

 In this guide, you will:
 * Expose your services using Service and Route objects